GL-Li/vimwiki/docker_kubernetes.md

 ## QA =================================================================

+### QA: how to start a Docker container at terminal?

+In Dockerfile, set `ENTRYPOINT [ "bin/bash" ]`, which overwrites the entry point set in base images.

 ### QA: kubernetes pod with two containers
 - https://minikube.sigs.k8s.io/docs/tutorials/multi_node/ to create two nodes in minikube
 - https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/ to create a pod with two containers